solnic/virtus/README.md

   include Virtus

   attribute :title, String

   # default from a singleton value (integer in this case)
   attribute :views, Integer, :default => 0

+  # default from a singleton value (boolean in this case)
+  attribute :published, Boolean, :default => false

   # default from a callable object (proc in this case)
   attribute :slug, String, :default => lambda { |page, attribute| page.title.downcase.gsub(' ', '-') }

   # default from a method name as symbol
   attribute :editor_title, String,  :default => :default_editor_title